Get all of the information you need to start and run a small business.

 Regulatory licenses and permits.
 These cover areas such as:

-For regulatory licenses and permits issued by the state, check the Licensing and Regulation section of the DOR website.
+For regulatory licenses and permits issued by the state, check the Licensing and Permits of the state website.
 The section provides some information about local licenses and permits, but you should also check the websites for any cities or counties where you will do business.

 Professional and occupational licenses.
 These cover people who work in various fields.
-You can find a list of state-issued professional and occupational licenses in the License Types, Forms & Requirements section of the Massachusetts Consumer Affairs and Business Regulation website.
+You can find a list of state-issued professional and occupational licenses on the Professional Licenses & Permits of the state website.

 Massachusetts taxes every kind of business.
 See Massachusetts State Business Income Tax for more information on state business taxes in Massachusetts.